-Translation:My custom is to brush my teeth three times a day.
+Translation:My habit is to brush my teeth three times a day.

 A habit is some thing or act which one does consistently.
 Therefore, "I ALWAYS brush my teeth 3 times a day." should be accepted.

 I have a habit of brushing my teeth three times a day.